oracle-livelabs/oic/insight/getting-started/mapping-test/insight-console.md

 ## Task 1: Test Mapping

-Open the Integration named **Order Processing Lab** in Test.
-Copy the following information:
+1. Open the Integration named **Order Processing Lab** in Test.
+Locate the drop down next to Operation and select ReceiveOrder(Post).
+Click on the tab named **Body**, notice that the information below is already displayed.

 ```
     <copy>